Fear Island: Plot

 The only survivor of a weekend getaway is interrogated by a police detective, who believes she is responsible for the murders of six friends.
-The events of what happened is told through flashbacks.
+The events of the weekend are told through flashbacks.

 College friends Kyle, Tyler, Ashley, Jenna and Mark meet for a weekend getaway at brothers Kyle and Tyler's family cabin on a secluded island.
 They find Megan who hid on their boat, wanting to join them.
 Later in the night, Tyler hits on Megan, but apologizes and changes his mind when he learns her age.
 He gives Ashley's dog tequila before letting it outside alone.

 The next day while searching for her dog, Ashley finds Keith's body.
 He's Tyler and Kyle's half-brother.
 The group then discovers the boat, their only way to leave the island, is missing.
 While continuing to look for her dog, Ashley is locked in the hot tub by the killer.
 The group finds her dead body and stores it in the freezer.

 The group settles for the night with weapons to protect themselves.
 Later, they discover Kyle has disappeared.
 While investigating on the deck, Tyler drops his nail gun which the killer finds and uses on him.
 The group hears Kyle screaming from the woods as they remove the nails from Tyler.
 Mark refuses to let Tyler go investigate since he is hurt.

 The next day, the four hear Kyle being tortured on the dock and rush to find him but only find a walkie-talkie.
 The group heard Kyle say “Atonement” repeatedly over the walkie.
 Jenna writes down the words they've found written around the house and murders.
 Thinking they are an anagram, they make a few guesses, until Tyler says "Regina".
 Tyler tells Mark, Megan, and Jenna how he met a girl named Regina and brought her out to a party.
 When she got drunk, he slept with her and video-taped it.
 He insists Regina left after regretting their hookup.

 After finding a mound of dirt and a toy shovel in the caretaker's cabin, Tyler is asked what really happened between him and Regina.
 He confesses that as Regina attempted to leave, he grabbed her arm.
 She fell, hitting her head, and died instantly.
 Tyler and Kyle then buried her body on the other side of the island.
 When they go to dig her up, they find Kyle's body instead.